 Historic Pikeville

-Pikeville’s history dates back more than 260 years.
-Before the town was established, the area was home to the Torhunta community.
-Following early settlement by members of the Society of Friends (Quakers), the community began to grow around local trade and travel routes.
+The history of Pikeville dates back more than 260 years.
+Before the town was formally established, the area was home to the Torhunta community, one of the early settlements in what is now Wayne County.
+As settlers arrived, including members of the Religious Society of Friends, the community began to grow along important local trade and travel routes.

-Another influential figure in Pikeville’s development was Colonel Wiley B. Fort, who donated land for homes, businesses, and the town’s early school.
-His contributions helped shape Pikeville into the community it is today.
+Another influential figure in Pikeville’s history was Wiley B. Fort.
+Colonel Fort generously donated land for homes, businesses, and the town’s early school, helping to shape the foundation of the community and support its future development.

 Pikeville is also the birthplace of Gene Roberts, a nationally respected journalist whose leadership at The Philadelphia Inquirer helped the newspaper earn seventeen Pulitzer Prizes.
-His career remains an important point of pride for the town.
+His achievements remain an important point of pride for the town and its residents.

 Pikeville